 1. Focus on the Wheel and the Road Ahead

-While you should focus on the motorists in front, you also need to scan the road farther ahead to identify any hazards or blind spots.
-Use the car mirrors to check behind and the surroundings so you can avoid possible dangers.
+While you should focus on the motorists in front, you must also scan the road farther ahead to identify any hazards or blind spots.
+Use the car mirrors to check behind and the surroundings to avoid possible dangers.

-As you drive, you should be ready to drive defensively to avoid crashes or collisions.
+You should be ready to drive defensively to avoid crashes or collisions as you drive.
 Preventive actions are necessary for your safety and that of other motorists.
-Sit straight without slouching and keep your hands on the wheel.
-If you spot a hazard in front, you should take the necessary action like changing lanes safely or slowing down.
+Sit straight without slouching, and keep your hands on the wheel.
+If you spot a hazard in front, you should take the necessary action, like changing lanes safely or slowing down.

 The three-second rule requires you to keep a safe distance from the motorist in front of you.
-This means you should have 3 seconds of driving time between you and the other motorist.
+You should have 3 seconds of driving time between you and the other motorist.
 You should have ample room to maneuver.

 The three-second rule applies in situations such as;

 - During bad weather, such as rain, wind gusts, snow, or fog

 - During traffic jams, when cars are rushing in and out of your lane